paul-southall/paul-southall/README.md

 ---

 ### :man_technologist: About Me :

-I am a technologist from Sydney, Australia.

-- :telescope: I’m a Technology Leader in a global FTSE100 Entertainment Company.
+- :telescope: I’m a Technology Leader in a global FTSE100 Entertainment Company based in Sydney, Australia.

 - :zap: In my free time, I play guitar and enjoy keeping fit.